falconmick/tdd-demo/slides.md

 No it does not, what it means is you have a team who is open to the idea of testing, they just need a little help.
-What that also means is more involved practices like the London school are more than likely; a no-go, as chances are there are landmines straggling all throughout the codebase that will refuse to be isolated with mocking, so you likely want to minimise your mocking and focus less on writing unit tests and more on integration-ish tests.
+What that also means is more involved practices like the London school are more than likely; a no-go, as chances are there are landmines straggled all throughout the codebase that will likely refuse to be isolated with mocking, so you will want to minimise your mocking and focus less on writing unit tests and more on integration-ish tests.

 It is important to talk with your colleagues, get their feedback on how code is being written and also to provide some